 The maximum allowable foreclosure-related title cost includes:

-The title search and any required updates must confirm title to the property and identify all parties that must receive notice of the foreclosure sale.
+The title search and any required updates must confirm title to the property and identify all recorded liens and documents affecting title and all parties that must receive notice of the foreclosure sale.

 Review of the title report is included in the Fannie Mae maximum allowable foreclosure attorney fee and should not be added to the title cost.
 Fannie Mae will not reimburse the servicer for title searches in excess of a two-owner search or for costs to correct title defects that are covered by selling representations or warranties.